Insulin glargine is used on its own or together with other medicines to treat diabetes by keeping the blood sugar under control.

 Always carry some glucose tablets (also known as dextrose tablets) with you.
 Take 15 g of glucose tablet at the first sign of hypoglycaemia, wait for 15 minutes, and re-check your blood sugar level.
 If you are not feeling better or if your blood sugar level is still low (less than 4 mmol/L or 70 mg/dL), take another 15 g of glucose tablet.

 If you don't have glucose tablets, you may take any of the following:

 - 1/2 cup (120 mL) of juice or regular soda (not diet)

 - 1 tablespoon of sugar, honey, or corn syrup

 - hard candies, jellybeans, or gumdrops (not sugar-free)

-Get medical help should symptoms did not improve after second serving.
+Get medical help should symptoms do not improve after the second serving.